Olympus E-M5 vs Sony A6400

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Olympus OM-D E-M5 and Sony Alpha A6400 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 It is notable that the A6400 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the E-M5 does not offer wifi capability.
+In contrast, the E-M5 does not provide wifi capability.

 So how do things add up?
 Is there a clear favorite between the Olympus E-M5 and the Sony A6400?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.